|

 responding to deep, intuitive feelings, David Jevons and Ann Toye married in

-their spiritual work together and was responsible for the birth of Ramala,
+spiritual work together and was responsible for the birth of Ramala, the name

-the name coming from the common part of their soul names, which were given to
+coming from the common part of their soul names, which were given to them by

-chose to disseminate their spiritual understandings, because in the early
+disseminate their spiritual understandings, because in the early days all the

 stopped after almost twenty years of continuous communication.
 The Ramala teachers gave two reasons for